NEW: Read our latest Streaming and Gaming CPU guide.

 Chillblast has been making high-performance gaming PCs for almost two decades and that experience lets us wring every ounce of performance from even affordable PCs with high demands.

-For a PC that can play games and stream without breaking the bank, the only processor really worth considering is the AMD Ryzen 5 3600.
+For a PC that can play games and stream without breaking the bank, the AMD Ryzen 7 5700G is comfortably in the top spot as an all-rounder.

-This six-core CPU is a fantastic gaming chip that will pump out high frame rates in Esports and even AAA games if you pair it with the right graphics card.
+This CPU has 8 Cores and 16 Threads, with a clock speed of 3.8GHz, and Boost speed of 4.6GHz, making the 5700G a fantastic gaming chip capable of pumping out high frame rates in Esports and even AAA games (if you pair it with the right graphics card).

 Intel Core i5-10400F

-You’ll find it in systems like the Chillblast Fusion Insight Family PC for around £850 which is a great little gaming machine.
+You’ll find it in systems like the Chillblast Fusion Insight Family PC which is a great little gaming machine.

 Which is The Better Choice?